sleeplessval/open/README.md

 # open

-A Rust implementation of MacOS's `open` command (`xdg-open`).
+A Rust reimplementation of `xdg-open` command.
 It's written to be quickly and easily customizable, features separate local and global configs, and a zero-operand command allowing the user to specify how files should be opened differently, and for opening a project, etc.

 For example, for